 As the shaping time T decreases, the current noise contribution decreases and the voltage noise contribution increases.

-For $T= 1 \mu s$ the current contribution is 43 el and the voltage contribution 3250 el, so the current contribution is negligible, except in very low frequency applications.
+For T= 1 μ s the current contribution is 43 el and the voltage contribution 57 el, so the two contributions are about equal.